-Ranger Tag-Based Masking in BigQuery¶
+Ranger Tag and Omni Tag-Based Masking in BigQuery¶

 Alternative Approach